orzkratos/supervisorkratos/README.md

 - 🐛 **Found a bug?** Open an issue on GitHub with reproduction steps
 - 💡 **Have a feature idea?** Create an issue to discuss the suggestion
 - 📖 **Documentation confusing?** Report it so we can improve
-- 🚀 **Need new features?** Share your use cases to help us understand requirements
+- 🚀 **Need new features?** Share the use cases to help us understand requirements
-- ⚡ **Performance issue?** Help us optimize by reporting slow operations
+- ⚡ **Performance issue?** Help us optimize via reporting slow operations
 - 🔧 **Configuration problem?** Ask questions about complex setups
-- 📢 **Follow project progress?** Watch the repo for new releases and features
+- 📢 **Follow project progress?** Watch the repo to get new releases and features
-- 🌟 **Success stories?** Share how this package improved your workflow
+- 🌟 **Success stories?** Share how this package improved the workflow
-- 💬 **General feedback?** All suggestions and comments are welcome
+- 💬 **Common feedback?** Each suggestion and comment is welcome

 ---